DnCraptor/murmulator-os/apps/basic/README.md

-# Stefan's BASIC adaptation for the ZX Murmulator OS
+# Stefan's BASIC adaptation for the Murmulator OS

 Original documents: